DudeCalledZee/Feedreader-Project/README.md

 # Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+# How to Run the application.

+* Download/Clone all the files from Github.
+* Extract them from the zip to a destination of your choice.
+* Click on index.html.
+* Jasmin will show the tests carried out and the results of the tests.

+# Extra Test

+* No extra tests have been added only what was asked for in the Development Strategy.